digitalvectorz/ccarps/Combat.md

 **Shot from the Hip** In the case of a hit w/o a called shot, the gm rolls two hit dice (2D6) to determine where the projectile hits the target. the values, for a humanoid target, of each area of the body are as follows:
 <pre>
 ------------------------------------------------------------------------
-roll  | Area of impact
+Roll  | Area of Impact
 ------------------------------------------------------------------------
 2     | Head
 3-4   | Chest / Upper back (lungs, heart, liver, etc.)